JLab_logo_text_white1.jpg

 Continuity of Operations Plan (COOP)

-A situation, condition, or practice that made the accident more likely to occur or that worsened the outcome.
+A situation, condition, or practice that made an accident more likely to occur or that worsened the outcome.
+(See ES&H Manual Chapter 5200 Event Investigation and Causal Analysis Process.)

-Term that indicates when the group performing the work has taken physical control of the site to the extent that previously marked utilities could not be altered and additional utilities could not be installed without their knowledge.
+When a group performing work has taken physical control of the site to the extent that previously marked utilities cannot be altered and additional utilities cannot be installed without their knowledge.

 An area where access is controlled to protect individuals from radiation exposure.

-A radiation detection system in an occupied area interlocked to the accelerator’s Personnel Safety System (PSS), which shuts off the electron beam if radiation levels exceed set points.
+A radiation detection system in an occupied area interlocked to the accelerator’s Personnel Safety System (PSS) that shuts off the electron beam if radiation levels exceed set points.

 A document approved by an appropriate level of management, reviewed at a predetermined interval, and made available to those who perform under its direction.